 Gracias Lempira, Honduras

-- Saturday: Arrive.
-Arrive at Villeda Morales airport (SAP), where Habitat for Humanity staff welcomes you.
-You’ll meet the rest of the team, travel to the build site and enjoy dinner at a local restaurant.
+- Saturday: Welcome.
+Arrive at Villeda Morales airport, where Habitat for Humanity staff will welcome you.
+You’ll meet the rest of your team, travel to Gracias Lempira and enjoy dinner family-style at a local restaurant.

 - Sunday: Learn.
 Habitat staff will introduce you to our work in Honduras and show you the community where you’ll work.

-- Monday-Thursday: Build.
+- Monday-Friday: Build.
 Get your hands dirty on the build site during the day, stopping for lunch and breaks.
-Enjoy free time and relax with your team in the evenings
+Enjoy free time and relax with your team in the evenings.

 - Saturday: Explore.
 Absorb local Honduran culture and celebrate the week with a final dinner with the team.